rccreager/Covid19_Search_Tool/README.md

         python3 lda_bert.py

-**TO-DO:** Check if embedding CSV already found and read in.
-Try HuggingFace BERT tools for faster embedding (is BERT-service actually using the GPU properly?)
+**TO-DO:** Check if embedding CSV already found and read in. \ Try HuggingFace BERT tools for faster embedding (is BERT-service actually using the GPU properly?). \ Try more appropraite existing embeddings or retrain the embeddings using a more appropriate corpus. \ Create word cloud visualizations during embedding.
+User BERT embeddings in BM25 search tool.

 #### Optional: Start Jupyter from Main Container